murtagh669/GITSDA/README.md

 ## Installation

-Use the latest GIT Version from  [pip](https://git-scm.com/) to install GIT.
+Use the latest GIT Version from  [GIT WEBSITE](https://git-scm.com/) to install GIT.